-Donald Trump Has A ‘Gross’ Handshake According To Kathleen Turner
+Donald Trump Has A ‘Gross’ Handshake, According To Kathleen Turner

 “Probably not, because I’m actually non-violent… I like to think hate.
 You know, I have a great imagination.”

-Turner has cultivated an image of being a tough, no-nonsense woman in her appearances both on-screen and off.
+Turner has cultivated an image of being a tough, no-nonsense woman in her appearances both on screen and off.
 In her sit-down and spill with Vulture, she displayed feminist inclinations — calling out a double standard between the treatment of big-name male actors struggling with addictions or alcoholism and her own battle with rheumatoid arthritis amongst other afflictions.

 Turner also reminisced about the fact that after her erotically charged appearance that shot her to stardom in 1981’s Body Heat, she was actively considered a prime target for sexual affections, allegedly from notable actors such as Jack Nicholson and Warren Beatty.